gaurav1780/comp1010practicalClassMaterial/week 03 - unitTesting/practicalUnitTesting.md

 # Test quality

-When writing tests for a particular method, a set of input-output mappings is used to test the correctness of the method.
+When writing tests for a particular function, a set of input-output mappings is used to determine the correctness of the function.
 This set should test as many scenarios as possible.

 ## Question 1

-Consider a method that is supposed to return the number of even digits in an integer.
+Consider a function that is supposed to return the number of even digits in an integer.
 Which of the following sets of sample inputs is the best?

 1. 31, 255, 1
 2. 240, 1080, 0, 42
 3. 31, 65, 84, 29
 4. 5782, 374, 18642, -7135342
-5. 1, 589, 409512, -6158, 0
+5. 1, 589, 409512, -6158, -1357, 0

 ## Question 2

-Consider a method that returns the number of odd values in an array.
+Consider a function that returns the number of odd items in an array.
 If one sample input is `{15, 7, 103}`, does a second sample input `{15, 103, 91}` offer any additional value to the test (as in improving the "test quality")?
 What about `{81, -25, 63}`?

 ## Question 3

-Consider a method with the following header:
+Consider a function with the following header:

 ```java
 /**